Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `geoRedundantBackup`

 A value indicating whether Geo-Redundant backup is enabled on the server.
-Should be left disabled if 'cMKKeyName' is not empty.
+Should be disabled if 'cMKKeyName' is not empty.

 - Required: No
 - Type: string
-- Default: `'Disabled'`
+- Default: `'Enabled'`
 - Allowed:
   ```Bicep
   [